NxPKG/khulnasoft-docs/content/1.1.1.1/encryption/dns-over-https/make-api-requests/dns-wireformat.md

 # Using DNS Wireformat

-Cloudflare respects DNS wireformat as defined in [RFC 1035](https://datatracker.ietf.org/doc/html/rfc1035).
+Khulnasoft respects DNS wireformat as defined in [RFC 1035](https://datatracker.ietf.org/doc/html/rfc1035).

 To send queries using DNS wireformat, set the header `accept: application/dns-message`, or `content-type: application/dns-message` if using `POST` to signalize the media type of the query.